 Related guides

 Use the Dog Crate Setup Checklist as a printable pre-purchase pass.
-Use the Dog Crate Size Guide for measurements and divider choices.
-Read Soft Dog Crates vs Wire Dog Crates if you are deciding between material types.
+Use the Dog Crate Size Guide for measurements and divider choices, or the Dog Crate Size Calculator for a cautious starting range.
+Read the Dog Crate Mats Guide before choosing thick bedding, washable pads, or non-slip mats for the home setup.
+Read Soft Dog Crates vs Wire Dog Crates and Wire vs Plastic Dog Crates if you are deciding between material types.
+For puppy routines, print the Puppy Crate Training Schedule.
 Return to the Dog Crates pillar for the full category overview.

 Frequently asked questions